 Keytruda Superior to Chemotherapy as Initial Treatment

-KEYNOTE-024 is a clinical trial that directly compared Keytruda to standard platinum-based chemotherapies in the treatment of patients with advanced NSCLC whose tumors expressed high levels of PD-L1.
-The study enrolled 305 patients to receive Keytruda or platinum-based chemotherapies: paclitaxel+carboplatin, pemetrexed+carboplatin, pemetrexed+cisplatin, gemcitabine+carboplatin, or gemcitabine+cisplatin.
+The KEYNOTE-024 a clinical trial directly compared Keytruda to standard platinum-based chemotherapy in the treatment of patients with advanced NSCLC whose tumors expressed high levels of PD-L1.
+The study enrolled 305 patients to receive Keytruda or platinum-based chemotherapy: paclitaxel+carboplatin, pemetrexed+carboplatin, pemetrexed+cisplatin, gemcitabine+carboplatin, or gemcitabine+cisplatin.
 Patients treated with platinum based chemotherapy had the option of crossing over to Keytruda upon disease progression.

 It was initially reported that Keytruda was superior compared to chemotherapy for delaying the time to cancer progression-and improving overall survival.
-Based on these results, an independent Data Monitoring Committee (DMC) recommended that the trial be stopped, and that patients receiving chemotherapy in KEYNOTE-024 be offered the opportunity to receive Keytruda.
+Based on these results the trial was stopped, and patients receiving chemotherapy in KEYNOTE-024 were offered the opportunity to receive Keytruda.

-The most recent follow up at three years from initiation of treatment was released in September 2019 at The International Association for the Study of Lung Cancer (IASLC) annual meetingl The average overall survival length among Keytruda treated patients is now 26.3 months compared to 14.2 months for chemotherapy.
+Follow up at three years from initiation of treatment was released in September 2019 at The International Association for the Study of Lung Cancer (IASLC) annual meeting.
+The average overall survival duration among Keytruda treated patients is now 26.3 months compared to 14.2 months for those treated with chemotherapy.
 The 36-month overall survival is 43.7% for Keytruda compared to 24.9% for chemotherapy.